chen23/f5_terraform/Azure/Standalone/README.md

 ## Redeploy BIG-IP for Replacement or Upgrade
 This example illustrates how to replace or upgrade the BIG-IP VE.
-  1. Change the *bigip_version* variable to the desired release
+  1. Change the *f5_version* variable to the desired release
   2. Revoke the problematic BIG-IP VE's license (if BYOL)
   3. Run command
 ```